History Files Nav bar

 1185

-By the time of his death, Baldwin is blind and almost entirely unable to walk.
+By the time of his death, Baldwin IV is blind and almost entirely unable to walk.
 His sister, Sibylla begins to exert influence over the control of the kingdom.
 Her first marriage had been an arranged one to William de Montferrat.
-He died soon afterwards and she later chose to marry Guy de Lusignan.
-Sibylla's son by William de Montferrat succeeds Baldwin IV while Raymond III of Tripoli remains regent.
+He had died soon afterwards and she had later chosen to marry Guy de Lusignan.
+Sibylla's son by William de Montferrat now succeeds Baldwin IV while Raymond III of Tripoli remains regent.

 1185 - 1186